-- Trade receivables relating to credit card payments - Trade receivables relating to insurance for which the Group is intermediary - Trade receivables relating to B2B sales - Trade receivables in Resurs Bank relating to sales of invoice and instalment plan receivables at the present date - Older invoice and split payment receivables (not sold to Resurs Bank in 2013)
+- · Trade receivables relating to credit card payments - Trade receivables relating to insurance for which the Group is intermediary - Trade receivables relating to B2B sales - Trade receivables in Resurs Bank relating to sales of invoice and instalment plan receivables at the present date - Older invoice and split payment receivables (not sold to Resurs Bank in 2013)

 Because the Group sells the majority of its receivables daily to Resurs Bank, which also pays the Group for these on a daily basis, the Group's outstanding credit risk is limited.

-The majority of receivables not due for payment, SEK 20,0 (31.5) million, refers to receivables in Resurs Bank of which SEK 8,1 (15,4) million are paid and recognised at bank the following day.
-Credit card payments are normally received within a few days.
-In 2013, Ellos Group sold its invoice and split payment receivables for the brands Ellos and Jotex, excluding receivables transferred to collection agencies, to Resurs Bank AB and the Group sells the invoice and split payment receivables arising in the e-commerce business to Resurs Bank AB on a daily basis. which means that the Group's remaining trade receivables primarily relate to corporate customers and debt recovery receivables.
-The majority of trade receivables past due more than 90 days, SEK 9,3 (12.2) million, comprise receivables not sold to Resurs Bank AB in 2013 and are reported to fair value during FNG Nordic's acquisition of Ellos Group.
+A large part of receivables not due for payment, SEK 16.1 (20.0) million, refers to receivables in Resurs Bank of which SEK 6.8 (8.1) million are paid and recognised at bank the following day.
+Non-overdue credit card payments SEK 7.5 (4.0) million are normally received within a few days.

+In 2013, Ellos Group sold its invoice and split payment receivables for the brands Ellos and Jotex, excluding receivables transferred to collection agencies, to Resurs Bank AB and the Group sells the invoice and split payment receivables arising in the e-commerce business to Resurs Bank AB on a daily basis, which means that the Group's remaining trade receivables primarily relate to corporate customers and debt recovery receivables.
+The majority of trade receivables past due more than 90 days, SEK 7.9 (9.3) million, comprise receivables not sold to Resurs Bank AB in 2013 and are reported to fair value during FNG Nordic's acquisition of Ellos Group.
 As a result, the Group has a large provision for doubtful debts relative to recognised trade receivables.
-The company estimates that payment will be obtained for the majority of the trade receivables that are past due but not impaired because the customers' payment history shows that payments have been made and are continuing to be made
+The company estimates that payment will be obtained for the majority of the trade receivables that are past due but not impaired because the customers' payment history shows that payments have been made and are continuing to be made.